podgorskiy/DeepLearningServerSetup/README.md

 [Intructions for IPMI tool and fan control](./IPMI_fan_control.md)

 ## Build essentials
-Whether you need to build some native code or not, this might be helpfull to build python packages (e.g. dlib)
+Whether you need to build some native code or not, this might be helpful to build python packages (e.g., dlib)

     sudo apt install build-essential
     sudo apt install cmake

 ## Python
 Ubuntu 18.04 does not include /usr/bin/python (Python 2) by default, but it does include /usr/bin/python3 (Python 3).
-Because of that, running command `python` will result into error `Command 'python' not found`.
+Because of that, running command `python` will result in error `Command 'python' not found`.
-To address that, since python2 is obsolete, I preffer to make a symlink using `update-alternatives`.
+To address that, since python2 is obsolete, I prefer to make a symlink using `update-alternatives`.
 Then, to make command `python` refer to python3:

     sudo update-alternatives --install /usr/bin/python python /usr/bin/python3 10